 Cleistocactus is a genus of columnar cacti native to mountainous areas of Peru, Uruguay, Bolivia, and Argentina.
-They grow in large shrubby clumps mixed in with other vegetation or clamoring over boulders.
-The name comes from the Greek "kleistos," meaning "closed" because of the flowers hardly open.
+These cacti grow in large shrubby clumps mixed with other vegetation or clamoring over boulders.
+The genus name comes from the Greek "kleistos," meaning "closed," and refers to the flowers that hardly open.

 Some might say that Cliestocactus is a genus of quantity over quality.
-That is, many of the features of this genus are small but profuse.
+Many of the features of this genus are small but profuse.
 The stems are typically only an inch (2.5 cm) or so in diameter.
-However, branch readily at the base to form noticeable clumps.
-The spines, in general, are likewise small and flexible, but in most cases are very numerous even to the point of obscuring the stems.
+However, they branch readily at the base to form noticeable clumps.
+The spines, in general, are likewise small and flexible, but in most cases, are very numerous, even to the point of obscuring the stems.
 This trait is continued with the flowers.
 Many species have flowers that resemble little tubes of lipstick or firecrackers.
-Yet the stems may be full of these flowers with many buds in the making.
-In the right conditions, a plant may have flowers open every day of the year.
+Yet, the stems may be full of these flowers with many buds in the making.
+A Cliestocactus may have flowers open every day of the year in the right conditions.

 Growing Conditions and General Care

-Choose a location that gets full sun and has well-draining soil.
-In hot climates, this plant will benefit from light shade during the afternoon.
-Water Cleistocactus during the spring and summer when the top inch (2.5 cm) of soil dries out.
-During the fall, reduce watering to every five weeks if the ground dries out.
-In winter, keep Cleistocactus dry, or the moist ground combined with the cold temperatures and dormancy may cause the roots to rot.
-Fertilize Cleistocactus with a low-nitrogen fertilizer during the active growth period.
+Choose a location with well-draining soil and gets full sun.
+These cacti will benefit from light shade during the afternoon in hot climates.
+Water your Cleistocactus during the spring and summer when the top inch (2.5 cm) of soil dries out.
+During the fall, reduce watering to every five weeks if the soil dries out.
+In winter, keep the soil dry, or the moist soil combined with the cold temperatures and dormancy may cause the roots to rot.
+Fertilize your Cleistocactus with a low-nitrogen fertilizer during the active growth period.
 A slow-release fertilizer applied in the spring will be sufficient for the whole year.